Glasgow’s Wonka Fiasco is a Scary Case of AI Abuse

 It is often too easy, however, to take cybersecurity measures to heart and call it a day.
 Whether it is done to achieve peace of mind or to reassure the clients that they have nothing to fear with this company, it is, unfortunately, hardly enough in the modern world.

 Despite the professionals’ best efforts, breaches still happen.
 Some of them may happen because of the enterprises’ overconfidence.
 In other cases, a breach can simply be a result of bad actors getting the upper hand in this particular incident.
 Whatever the reason is, when a company’s cybersecurity fails, its cyber resilience has to prove itself.

 The complementary nature of cyber resilience

 We all know the primary goal of cybersecurity: it is to prevent cyberattacks from harming a business.
 Interestingly enough, the goal of cyber resilience is the same with the addendum of “or to minimize the harm as much as possible”.

 So, what the company’s cyber resilience system should do is guarantee that the company goes on as close to its normal functioning as it can even under the strain of a cyberattack happening to it.

 It may be difficult for some business owners to assure themselves of the necessity to spend additional funds on making their company work in the conditions that aren’t supposed to happen.
 Especially so if they have already spent a lot on cybersecurity.

 However, they should think of it this way: for them to win against hackers it takes years upon years of flawless operation when all that hackers need is one lucky attempt at breaching their security.

-It makes cyber resilience absolutely necessary to implement because the costs of a business being completely disrupted even for one day are colossal both in terms of direct losses and those that will come from the blow to the company’s reputation.
+It makes cyber resilience absolutely necessary to implement because the costs of a business being completely disrupted even for one day are colossal both in terms of direct losses and those that will come from the to the company’s reputation.